HPCMASPA2023-GitHub/simulator/README.md

 - some work with cores
 - other useful additions

-These were added to 4 algorithms:
+These were added to 4 scheduling algorithms:

 - fcfs_fast2
 - easy_bf_fast2